F-I-D-O/Manuals/manuals/LLM.md

 | File modifications outside working directories | ❌ | ❌ | ❌ | ✅ | ❌ | ✅ |
 | Command execution (except read-only commands) | ask | ask | ask | ✅ | ❌ | ✅ |

-In addition to changing mode, we may modify the permissions more finely.
+In addition to changing mode, we may modify the permissions more finely using the `allow`, `deny`, and `ask` rulelists.
 This is described in the following sections.

 ### Read and Edit Permissions